slack-samples/deno-starter-template/README.md

 $ slack trigger create --trigger-def triggers/sample_trigger.ts
 ```

-After selecting a Workspace, the output provided will include the link trigger
+After selecting a workspace and environment, the output provided will include
-Shortcut URL.
-Copy and paste this URL into a channel as a message, or add it as
+the link trigger Shortcut URL.
+Copy and paste this URL into a channel as a
-a bookmark in a channel of the Workspace you selected.
+message, or add it as a bookmark in a channel of the workspace you selected.

 **Note: this link won't run the workflow until the app is either running locally
 or deployed!** Read on to learn how to run your app locally and eventually